pwwang/Bioinformatics-cheatsheet/README.md

 - **ICD**: The International Statistical Classification of Diseases and Related Health Problems, usually called by the short-form name International Classification of Diseases (ICD), is the international "standard diagnostic tool for epidemiology, health management and clinical purposes". [@Wiki](https://en.wikipedia.org/wiki/International_Statistical_Classification_of_Diseases_and_Related_Health_Problems)
 - **MAF - Minor Allele Frequency**: MAF refers to the frequency at which the second most common allele occurs in a given population.
 SNPs with a minor allele frequency of 5% or greater were targeted by the HapMap project.
 - **LOH - Loss Of Heterozygosity**: Loss of heterozygosity (LOH) is a gross chromosomal event that results in loss of the entire gene and the surrounding chromosomal region. [@Wiki](https://en.wikipedia.org/wiki/Loss_of_heterozygosity)
+- **Missense Mutation**: A missense mutation is a point mutation in which a single nucleotide change results in a codon that codes for a different amino acid. [@Wiki](https://en.wikipedia.org/wiki/Missense_mutation)
+- **Nonsense Mutation**: A nonsense mutation is a point mutation in a sequence of DNA that results in a premature stop codon, or a nonsense codon in the transcribed mRNA, and in a truncated, incomplete, and usually nonfunctional protein product.
+- **Rare Variant**: A rare functional variant is a genetic variant which alters gene function, and which occurs at low frequency in a population. [@Wiki](https://en.wikipedia.org/wiki/Rare_functional_variant)
+- **Allele Frequency**: Allele frequency, or gene frequency, is the relative frequency of an allele (variant of a gene) at a particular locus in a population, expressed as a fraction or percentage. [@Wiki](https://en.wikipedia.org/wiki/Allele_frequency)
+- **SV - Structural Variation**: Structural variation (also genomic structural variation) is the variation in structure of an organism's chromosome.
+It consists of many kinds of variation in the genome of one species, and usually includes microscopic and submicroscopic types, such as deletions, duplications, copy-number variants, insertions, inversions and translocations.

 #### Genetic Variant/Disease Databases
 - **[dbSNP](http://www.ncbi.nlm.nih.gov/SNP/)**: The Single Nucleotide Polymorphism Database (dbSNP) is a free public archive for genetic variation within and across different species developed and hosted by the National Center for Biotechnology Information (NCBI) in collaboration with the National Human Genome Research Institute (NHGRI).